kporten/intl-message-check/README.md

 languages.en
 ```

-Now you know that you should add the two messages.
+Now you know that you should add the two missing messages to your definition file.

-> Note: Currently only static IDs will be supported.
+> Note: Currently only static message IDs will be supported (id property and message string must be in the same line).

 ---